whiteshadow0201/Netflop_BE/README.md

 - ffmpeg -version
 4. Compile the code with maven-wrapper to build into JAR with the follow command:
 -  ./mnvw
-5. Send the file to your server and run the follow command
+5. Send the file to your server and run the follow command:
 -  java -jar "YOUR JAR FILE'S NAME"